ContraSim -- Analyzing Neural Representations Based on Contrastive Learning

 \subsubsection{Setup}

-Given a test set $\mathbb{X}$, consisting of pairs of an image representation generated by a computer vision model and its caption representation from a language model, we split $\mathbb{X}$ to batches of size 64.
+Given a test set $\mathbb{X}$, consisting of pairs of an image representation generated by a CV model and its caption representation from a LM, we split $\mathbb{X}$ to batches of size 64.
 For each batch, we compute the similarity between the image representations and their corresponding caption representations.
 We then sample 10 different caption batches, either randomly or using FAISS (as before), and compute the similarity between the image representation and each random/FAISS-retrieved caption representation.
 If the highest similarity is between the image representation and the original caption representation, we mark a success.
 For trainable similarity measures, we train with 5 different random seeds and average the results.

 \paragraph{Models and Data.} We use two vision models for image representations: ViT and ConvNext \citep{liu2022convnet}; and two language models for text representations: BERT and GPT2 \citep{radford2019language}.
-We use the Conceptual Captions dataset \citep{sharma2018conceptual}, which has $\approx$3.3M pairs of images and English captions.
+We use the Conceptual Captions dataset \citep{sharma2018conceptual}.
 We use 5000 and 10000 pairs as test and training sets, respectively.

 \paragraph{Positive and Negative sets.} Given a batch of image representations with their corresponding caption representations, for each image representation we define as a positive set its corresponding caption representation, and as a negative set all other representations in the batch.